alechenninger/roger/notes/bootstrapping.md

 case).

 However, this also may be brittle; I'm not sure if the oplog schema is guaranteed to be stable.
 They created change streams so we could stop looking at the oplog after all ^_^.
+That said it is easy to test for should it break.

 A naive approach still has a race condition, a possible phantom read: